John M. Bendheim Loan Forgiveness Fund

 When is the application deadline?
 What do I need?

-The FY23 Bendheim Loan Forgiveness Program application has closed.
-Decisions will be announced in February 2023.
+The FY23 Bendheim Loan Forgiveness Program application opened on October 16th and closed on December 10, 2023 at 11:59 p.m.
+ET.
+Decisions will be announced in February 2024.

 The required online application includes a questionnaire, personal essay, current resume, letter of reference, proof of employment, and summary of educational indebtedness.

 I have a graduate assistantship or a full-time internship.
 Does that count as an eligible job?

 Jobs that are technically a continuation of a professional degree (such as a G.A. position toward an advanced degree) do not count toward this program.
 Internships are also not eligible.
 We encourage alumni to apply once they have obtained a permanent full-time position.